 Figure 2.
 After Meraki integration.

-Because the Cisco Meraki Switch does not run VTP, it will act as a VTP transparent device.
-Switch 1 and Switch 2 will continue to exchange VTP messages between each other .
+Because the Cisco Meraki Switch does not support VTP, it will simply be forwarding all VTP traffic.
+Switch 1 and Switch 2 will continue to exchange VTP messages between each other.
 With VTP pruning enabled, the server won’t be able to communicate with the rest of the network.
 Switch 1 will not send traffic for VLAN 1, 2 and 3 because those VLANs will be pruned from its trunk link toward switch 2 as illustrated below.

 Figure 3.
 Switch 2 informs switch 1 with its VLAN information